-The engine battery is used for starting the engine and operating the headlights, tail-lights, running lights, instrument panel lighting, automotive air conditioning and other accessories.
-The engine battery is charged by the alternator while driving and is located in the rear of the coach.
-It is part of the Freightliner Chassis.
+The engine batteries are used for starting the engine and operating the headlights, tail-lights, running lights, instrument panel lighting, automotive air conditioning and other accessories.
+The engine battery is charged by the alternator while driving and is located under the front hood.